d-morrison/IntroStatActivities/_book/08-paired.md

-12. Enter the calculated value from question 11 for xxx to simulate the null distribution and enter the summary statistic from question 9 for xxxx to find the p-value.
+12. Use the provided R markdown file and enter the calculated value from question 11 for xxx to simulate the null distribution and enter the summary statistic from question 9 for xxxx to find the p-value.

     {r, warning = FALSE}
-paired_test(data = Air$Difference,   #Vector of differences or dataset with column for each group
-            shift = xxx,   #Shift needed for bootstrap hypothesis test direction = "less",  #Direction of alternative
+    paired_test(data = Air$Difference,   #Vector of differences or data set with column for each group shift = xxx,   #Shift needed for bootstrap hypothesis test direction = "less",  #Direction of alternative
             as_extreme_as = xxxx,  #Observed statistic
             number_repetitions = 1000,  #Number of draws for null distribution
             which_first = 1)  #Not needed when using calculated differences

 13. Sketch the null distribution created in Question 12 here.